sdjmchattie/MunchManPygame/README.md

-# PyGame Pacman
+# Munch Man Pygame

-My attempt at creating Pacman in PyGame.
+My attempt at creating a Pacman clone in Pygame.